-8. Within the “Equity Applicant” priority category, after an Applicant has submitted all application materials requested by the Office of Cannabis, the Office of Cannabis in its discretion, may allow the Applicant to have one opportunity to apply for approval of a new location while maintaining their place in line under the criteria set forth in this rule, provided there are no material changes in the application other than the location, and the new location proposed is not within 600 ft. of an existing Medical Cannabis Retailer or a Cannabis Retailer Applicant with a pending application.
+7. Within the “Equity Applicant” priority category, after an Applicant has submitted all application materials requested by the Office of Cannabis, the Office of Cannabis in its discretion may allow the Applicant to have one opportunity to apply for approval of a new location while maintaining their place in line under the criteria set forth in this rule, provided there are no material changes in the application other than the location, and the new location proposed is not within 600 ft. of an existing Medical Cannabis Retailer or a Cannabis Retailer Applicant with a pending application.
 A request for approval of a new location will not be approved unless the Applicant demonstrates that the original location is no longer viable due to circumstances out of the Applicant’s control.
 The Applicant shall have six months from the time that the Office of Cannabis grants this opportunity to apply for approval of a new location.
 The Office shall have discretion to grant or deny an addition six month extension, or to take other appropriate action (including, but not limited to, granting an extension for a shorter period of time).

 In addition to submitting by email, written comments may be submitted by U.S. mail or in person to: